Michaeliis/grocellia/readme.rst

 Vectoria was made as a school project
 ***************

-Grocellia is made with Code Igniter
+Grocellia was made with Code Igniter